jaclu/tmux-menus/README.md

 ## If a menu doesn't fit the screen

 tmux does not give any error if a menu doesn't fit the available screen.
 The only hint is that the menu is terminated instantaneously.
-For this reason, a menu that is closed right away is assumed to have failed due to lacking screen real estate, and then the required min screen size for this dialog is printed.
+For this reason, a menu that is closed right away is assumed to have failed due to lacking screen real estate, and then the required min screen size for this menu is displayed.
-Starting with tmux 3.2 menus will be shrunk to some extent to make them fit, so for later versions of tmux you might get away with a slightly narrower screen than the required size.
+Starting with tmux 3.2 menus will be shrunk to some extentto make them fit, so for later versions of tmux you might get away with a slightly smaller screen than the required size, but some items might get so shortened that the menu is unusable.

 ## Making synchronized panes stand out